aishwarya-10/crop_classification/README.md

 </div>

 # Conclusion
 The crop map and time series analysis came by the ground truth data.
-The crop map has been successively mapped using a random forest classifier in Google Earth Engine API.
+The crop map has been successively mapped using a random forest classifier in Google Earth Engine API.<br/>

 <div align="center"> <b> **** End **** </b> </div>